 Dean's Awards

 Each International Master's Programme can award one Dean's Award to a tuition fee liable student for outstanding study performance during the student's first study year.
-The Dean's Award is worth 1000€ and will be paid to the student's Finnish bank account during the autumn of their second study year, provided the student is registered as attending.
+The Dean's Award is worth 1000€ and will be paid to the student's Finnish bank account at the end of the autumn of their second study year, provided the student is registered as attending.
 There is no application process for this award, degree programmes choose their grantee in August after the first study year.

 The Bachelor's Programme in Science can award one Dean's Award to: